sass/sass/README.md

   * For each CSS rule in the domestic module:

+    * For each module transitively reachable in the module graph from the domestic module in reverse [topological][] order, apply that module's extensions to the rule's selector.

     * Apply the domestic module's extensions to the rule's selector.

     * Add the resulting selector to the domestic module's extended selectors,